CodingWith-Adam/retro-ai-chat/README.md

 ### Description:

-In this tutorial we use the OpenAI (ChatGPT) API and NodeJs to create a retro AI Chat console application.
+In this tutorial we use OpenAI (ChatGPT) API and NodeJs to create a retro AI Chat console application.
 This is a easy beginner friendly tutorial.
 We start with a blank project and add the required dependencies and code the logic for a simple console application.
 As an added bonus we apply color and ascii art for a retro AI chat application.

 I will also show you how to remove the following error: